rantsandruse/rantsandruse.github.io/_posts/2021-02-22-pytorch-in-ten-days-day3.markdown

 ---
 layout: post
-title:  "Pytorch with NLP in ten days - day 3"
+title:  "Pytorch with NLP in ten days - Day 3: Change an LSTM Tagger to LSTM classifier"
+subtitle:  "With five lines of code"
 date:   2021-02-22 11:17:18 -0800
 categories: pytorch in ten days
 ---
-# Learn pytorch in 10 days - Day 3: Change an LSTM Tagger to LSTM classifier (with ~5 lines of code)

 The main goal of day 3 is to modify an LSTM tagger to an LSTM classifier.
 This will contribute to our ultimate goal of the week, which is to train a state-of-the-art binary sequence classifier for IMDB sentiment analysis.